You worked hard to create and write a website that you’re proud to share. The images look great. The copy pops. Your brand is reflected well.

-You just polished and launched a new or improved website for your business and, like any good business owner, you "Google it" using some relevant keywords for your new site.
-Page 1, nothing.
-Page 2, nothing.
-Page 3, nothing!
-Did your site get sucked into the black hole that is the internet, never to escape?
+Now, like any good business owner, you "Google it" using some relevant keywords for your new site.
+Page 1…you don’t see it.
+Page 2…nothing.
+Page 3…NOTHING!
+Maybe your site got sucked into an internet black hole, never to escape.

 Google Hasn’t Indexed Your Site Yet